Housing rentals for rent in Germany

 4. Have the lease checked by a lawyer

-When you have found your new housing rental in Germany, you must sign a housing rental contract with the landlord.
+When you have found your new housing rental in Germany, you must sign a rental contract.
 It is important that you get advice from a lawyer so that you make sure that everything is in order.
 A contract must include information about the rent, deposit, heat consumption, condition upon moving in, etc. You must, among other things, pay close attention to whether the rental is taken over repaired or unrepaired, as this can have a major impact on the costs you will be charged when you move out later.
 Always have a lawyer or legal practitioner check the lease before you sign it.

 5. Check out the landlord properly